grafeas/kritis/docs/resources.md

 If the `attestationAuthorityName` field is specified in ISP with a non-empty value, ISP decision based on `packageVulnerabilityPolicy` will create an attestation for the specified attestation authority.
 The attestation will serve as a cache for fast decision next time.
+Such caching is also useful to ensure that admitted images continue to be admitted on pod restarts, even if new vulnerabilities are found.

 ## AttestationAuthority CRD